 The most common substance in the NAS Registry is buprenorphine, a partial opioid agonist with low potential for abuse which is used to reduce withdrawal and cravings (SAMHSA, 2016).
 While it can be associated with NAS, its use as part of supervised MOUD is preferable to untreated OUD during pregnancy.
-Increased access to MOUD may explain why buprenorphine is one of the most common substances in the NAS Registry every year.
-The second most common reported substance was "all other opioids," which were reported about two out of every five cases.
+Increased access to MOUD may explain why buprenorphine is one of the most common substances in the NAS Registry.
+The second most common reported substance was "all other opioids," which were reported about one out of every three cases.
 Non-specific toxicology reports or maternal histories of opioid use make up the majority of this category.
-Fentanyl use, although still rarely reported in the NAS Registry, nearly doubled from 2018 to 2019 (3.86% to 7.29%).